YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 return x
 {% endhighlight %}

-## How did authors control overfitting?
+## How did the authors control overfitting?

 ### 1. Data augmentation

-Authors artificially enlarged the dataset through five image translations and five horizontal reflection (total 10 different augmentation options per image) and merged the predictions made by the network's softmax layer (i.e. the last layer) on the ten patches.
+The authors artificially enlarged the dataset through five image translations and five horizontal reflection (total 10 different augmentation options per image) and merged the predictions made by the network's softmax layer (i.e. the last layer) on the ten patches.

-To change intensities of the RGB in training images, authors did Principal Component Analysis (PCA) on the set of RGB pixel values for the training set and added the principal components discovered (with certain proportions) to each RGB image pixel.
+To change intensities of the RGB in training images, the authors did Principal Component Analysis (PCA) on the set of RGB pixel values for the training set and added the principal components discovered (with certain proportions) to each RGB image pixel.

 ### 2. Dropout

 Dropout sets the output of the applied hidden layer to zero with a desired probability.
 This is to simulate combining the predictions of many different models efficiently (noise/diversity helps to generalise better to reduce test errors) because training each model takes several days.
 Dropouts were applied to first two fully-connected layers with the probability 0.5.

-## How did authors train the architecture?
+## How did the authors train the architecture?

 The model was trained with stochastic gradient descent with momentum of 0.9, weight decay of 0.0005, and batch size of 128 images.
 These are important hyperparameters because the rule for training the weights of the model is as follow: